 Estonia: Estonian officials are working with the World Health Organization to create standardized electronic vaccination certification that could become the “gold standard” on the way to global adoption of vaccine passports, according to the Voice of America.

 Greece, Cyprus and Israel: In mid-February, the group agreed to allow each country’s citizens with COVID-19 vaccination certificates to travel without restrictions between the three countries, according to the Guardian.
-The agreement goes into effect 1 April.
+The agreement went into effect 1 April.

 Iceland: In January, Iceland became the first country in Europe to issue COVID-19 vaccination certificates and accept them when other countries adopt the policy.
 Iceland is projected to have vaccinated most of its 357,000 citizens by mid-Summer.
 Iceland also recognizes certificate issued by the European Medicines Agency and the World Health Organisation.